stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 In this chapter we added a skybox which involved implementing the following:

+* The rasterizer pipeline stage.

+* An extended uniform buffer object.

-* Expanding the image class to support array layers.
+* Extension of the image class to support array layers.

 * Implementation of a new custom file format and loader to persist an image array.

 * The addition of regions to the image copy command.

-* The rasterizer pipeline stage.